Ken Shamrock: Early life

-At age 10, Shamrock ran away from home for the first time, and was stabbed by another child on the run, ending up in the hospital.
+At age 10, Kilpatrick ran away from home for the first time, and was stabbed by another child on the run, ending up in the hospital.
 When he was 13, his stepfather kicked him out of their home, and each of the brothers went their own ways.
-Shamrock lived in cars before being placed in a foster home.
-He went through seven group homes and served time in a juvenile hall.
-He moved between several more group homes before being placed in Bob Shamrock's Boys' Home at age 14 in Susanville, California where he turned his life around.
+Kilpatrick lived in stolen cars and would often rob people at knifepoint as a means to survive, before being placed in a foster home.
+Kilpatrick went through seven group homes and served time in a juvenile hall.
+He moved between several more group homes before being placed in Bob Shamrock's Boys' Home in Susanville, California at age 14, where he turned his life around.
 Bob Shamrock legally adopted Ken as his son, and Ken changed his last name from Kilpatrick to Shamrock in Bob's honor.

 At Lassen High School, Shamrock (known there as Kenny Nance) excelled in football and wrestling.
+Shamrock credits organized sports, as well as his adoptive father, Bob, for his life turning around.
 As a senior, he qualified for the state championships in wrestling, but broke his neck in practice days before the competition and underwent neck surgery.
-He received no scholarship offers from any big colleges, and doctors told him his sports career was likely over.
+Due to the injury, he received no scholarship offers from any big colleges, and doctors told him his sports career was likely over.
 Against doctors' orders, he joined the Shasta College football team, where he was voted team captain in his final season.
-The San Diego Chargers of the National Football League later offered him a tryout, but he declined in order to pursue a career in professional wrestling, where he debuted in 1989 in the South Atlantic Pro Wrestling promotion.
+The San Diego Chargers of the National Football League later offered him a tryout, but he declined in order to pursue a career in professional wrestling, where he debuted in 1989 in the North Carolina–based South Atlantic Pro Wrestling promotion.

 Professional wrestling career

 Early career (1988–1993)

 In 1988, Shamrock trained as a professional wrestler under Buzz Sawyer, Nelson Royal, and Gene Anderson.
-He debuted in 1989 in Royal's North Carolina-based Atlantic Coast Wrestling promotion under the ring name Wayne Shamrock.
+He debuted in 1989 in Royal's North Carolina–based Atlantic Coast Wrestling promotion under the ring name Wayne Shamrock.
 After ACW folded, he moved on to the George Scott/Paul Jones-run company South Atlantic Pro Wrestling (which initially promoted under the banner of the North American Wrestling Association) and changed his ring name to Vince Torelli.
 Later he adopted the nickname "Mr. Wrestling" and a more villainous persona.